vitercik/ai4algs_25/project.md

 ### Potential impact (2 pts)

 It should be clear who benefits from your contributions and how.
 Impact can come in many different forms, including:
-- **Practical:** improves solution quality/gap, runtime, etc.
+- **Methodolgical:** E.g., improves solution quality/gap, runtime, etc.
-- **Scientific:** clarifies when/why learned components help or fail; new phenomena uncovered.
+- **Theoretical:** E.g., clarifies when/why learned components help or fail.
-- **Methodological:** benchmark/metric/protocol that others can reuse; clean baselines that become reference points.

 | Score | Description |
 |---:|---|